-- Caramelized onions - I'm convinced caramelized onions taste great on just about anything.
+- Caramelized onions – Caramelizing onions makes them sweet and jammy.
 Check out my post on how to caramelize onions for an in depth tutorial.

-- Walnuts - You can also substitute for different nuts like pecans if you want, or omit the nuts all together if you have allergies.
+- Walnuts – Substitute for different nuts like pecans or omit them all together if needed.

 - Fresh rosemary - The aroma and taste of fresh rosemary really adds a holiday element to this dish.
 Fresh thyme would also be great.